 To perform its task, the function has to be called (invoked) from within a definition of another function, like for example the main() function1.
 The invocation of a function is made by placing its name followed by the parentheses in the code.
 If the function doesn't have any parameters then the parentheses should be empty.
 Otherwise they ought to contain arguments that are substituted for the parameters.
-There should be as many arguments as parameters and the types of arguments should be compatible with the types of corresponding parameters.
+There should be compatible with the types of corresponding parameters.
 After the function exits (finishes its job) the flow of control returns to the statement that follows the function's call in the source code.
 If the function returns a value, then the value may be assigned to a variable of a compatible type.
 Such a function may also be called inside an expression.